k-seth/ClanRecruiting/README.md

    1. Fix: Make sure the server is running by following the "Using Node.js" instructions.
    2. Fix: If there are any errors, try to correct the issue if one of the issues below is helpful
 - Issue: The terminal shows: "Error: Cannot find module './config.json' "
-   1. Fix: Rename "config_template.json" to "config.json".
-Make sure to double check the following issues.
+   1. Fix: Make sure to follow the steps in "Running the program"
 - Issue: The terminal shows: "Invalid region - please read the README for valid servers"
    1. Fix: An invalid server has been input in "config.json".
 Enter a valid one ("na", "eu", "ru" or "asia") and save the file.
 The server will restart automatically
 - Issue: The server is running but nothing happens